dmm1/Newsletter/README.md

-Newsletter is an extension for the Zikula - Application Framework
+Newsletter is an extension for the Zikula Core 1.3.x

 Zikula is a web based application framework, fully extensible by Modules, plugins and themes.